The-AI-Alliance/.github/profile/README.md

   </table>
 </div>

-## Model Context Protocol and Tooling Ecosystem
+## Model Context Protocol (MCP) Ecosystem and Related Projects

-MCP from Anthropic is quickly becoming an industry standard for agentic tool-calling and data interactions.
-The AI Alliance is striving to advance this protocol and establish a robust set of tooling around it to enable broad, high value trusted use in production.
+The [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) from [Anthropic](https://www.anthropic.com/) is quickly becoming an industry standard for communications between models, agents, data repositories, and other tools.
+The AI Alliance seeks to advance this protocol and foster a robust suite of tools around it to enable broad, trusted, and high-value use in production.

 <div class="table-wrapper">
   <table>